 Kassian (the complementarian who wrote the sex-is-a-symbol-of –unity-with-Christ article) insist that “Without [marriage and sex]… we would have a tough time understanding the Gospel.”
 I know that children too young to understand marriage and sex understand the gospel very easily, and that many unmarried people do understand the gospel.
 On the other hand, I heard of nobody who ever testified that marrying or getting sexually active finally helped them to understand the Gospel.

 By now, you probably guessed my verdict on “sex and marriage was meant to be symbols powerful enough to convey the gospel.”
 I find the idea hare-brained.
-But if it was true, unbelievers would have loved DVD’s with the gospel message in symbols…
+But if it was true, unbelievers would have loved DVD’s with a symbolic gospel message.

 I did mention to Kassian – in a comment on her post – why I find her idea to be neither Christian nor wise, but she did not publish it.
 I know several other Christians were also concerned about this teaching, and their comments were not published either.
 Instead, she chose to close down comments on the post.